We need your help to make our website better!

 • 18 years of age or older

-• Diagnosed with a significant mental illness
+• Diagnosed with a serious and persistent mental illness (SPMI)

 • Legally competent